-Definition: What is meant by hydraulic hose
+Definition: What is meant by a hydraulic hose?

 A hydraulic hose is a flexible, pressure-resistant line for conveying hydraulic fluids.
 It typically consists of an inner, media-resistant liner, one or more reinforcement layers (steel or textile braid or spiral), and an abrasion- and weather-resistant outer cover.
 Unlike rigid piping, the hose allows movement, vibration, and installation freedom in mobile and handheld applications.
 In the context of Darda GmbH, the hydraulic hose connects the hydraulic power pack with hand tools such as concrete demolition shear, combination shears, multi cutters, steel shears, tank cutters, or stone splitting cylinders.
 Two-hose systems (pressure and return line) are common, often supplied as paired hose sets.
+Depending on the standard and manufacturer, identification includes nominal diameter, pressure rating, temperature range, and traceability data for safe operation.

 Design and operating principle of hydraulic hoses

 The inner liner carries the medium (usually hydraulic oil), the reinforcement layers carry the operating pressure including pressure spikes, and the outer cover protects against abrasion, ozone, weather, and chemicals.
 In operation, the pressure line transfers the energy from the power pack to the tool, and the return line routes the medium back to the power pack.
 Pressure fluctuations, temperature, and bending cycles subject the hose to dynamic loads.
 Proper sizing (nominal diameter, pressure rating), adherence to the minimum bend radius, and professional end termination (crimp fittings, quick couplings) are decisive for tools such as concrete demolition shear or stone and concrete splitters to operate reliably.
+Volumetric expansion of the hose under load and the flow capacity of couplings and fittings influence tool speed and controllability.

 Use in concrete demolition, special deconstruction, and tunnel construction